What is the best way to declutter clothes?

-Consider small boxes or small clear containers for them that can be labeled and put on the shelf of your closet.
+Consider small boxes or small clear containers that can be labeled and put on the shelf of your closet.

-If you are tired of trying to remember what drawer houses which clothing, add a label to the drawers.
+If you are tired of trying to remember what drawer houses which clothing, add a label to the drawers (these ones look cute).
 A few label ideas: undergarments, gym clothes, t-shirts.

 Clothes like t-shirts, pants, pajamas, etc that are in a stack can be a hassle when you are in a hurry.
 One military-style solution you may try for that easy grab and go is rolling the clothes and line the drawer with the colorful new rolls.
-Dividers or shallow bins are a great way to separate short sleeve and long sleeve shirts in the same drawer.
+Shallow bins or dividers, like these ones, are a great way to separate short sleeve and long sleeve shirts in the same drawer.

 Top of the dresser